• Skip to primary navigation

 • The equipment section above includes affiliate links to things I use often in my kitchen and recommend.

 • I recommend using the steamed lentils from Trader Joe’s if you have access to one.
-If not, you can also find canned lentils in many grocery stores now, or buy them dried and cook a big batch on Sunday to use throughout the week.
+If not, you can also find canned lentils in many grocery stores now.
+Also feel free to sub a different protein like broiled salmon, tofu or rotisserie chicken.

-• The dressing makes a full cup, and you likely won’t use it all for two servings.
-Store any leftovers in a small jar in the refrigerator for later.
+• Store any leftover dressing in a small jar in the refrigerator for later.

 Nutrition